 - Insight into concepts of community

-- Guidance to help people define community
+- Guidance to help people define their own vision of community

-- Examples of exploring community and inclusion
+- Real-life examples of exploring community and expanding inclusion

 - Suggestions to building social capital

-- Barriers to creating community
+- Barriers you may confront to creating community

-- Tips to overcoming those barriers
+- Tips to overcoming barriers